hapifhir/hapi-fhir/hapi-fhir-docs/src/main/resources/ca/uhn/hapi/fhir/docs/server_jpa_mdm/mdm_operations.md

 }
 ```

-The operation returns the updated `Patient` resource.
-Note that this is the only way to modify MDM-managed `Patient` resources.
+The operation returns the updated Golden Resource.
+For the query above `Patient` resource will be returned.
+Note that this is the only way to modify MDM-managed Golden Resources.

 ## Merge Persons